NativeScript/nativescript-dev-webpack/CONTRIBUTING.md

     git checkout -b <my-fix-branch> master
     ```

-4. Install devDependencies:
+4. Install dependencies:
     ```bash
     npm install
     ```

+The last command also runs `npm prepare` which compiles the TypeScript files in the plugin.
 You are good to go!
-The plugin is written in plain JavaScript.
 You're strongly encouraged to follow the official NativeScript [Coding Conventions](https://github.com/NativeScript/NativeScript/blob/master/CodingConvention.md) and to use ES features available in NodeJS v6.
 If unsure, check on [node.green](http://node.green/).

 ## Testing locally

+There are three apps in the repository, located in
 1. Create a new NativeScript project with NativeScript CLI:
     ``` bash
     tns create testapp # pass --ng/--tsc for Angular/TypeScript app
     ```

-2. Install your local copy of the plugin using either `npm install` or `npm link`.
+2. Install your local copy of the plugin.
     ``` bash
-    npm install/link /path/to/repo/nativescript-dev-webpack
+    npm install /path/to/repo/nativescript-dev-webpack
     ```

-3. The first command will copy the files, while the second one will create a symlink to the local directory.
-Because of the symlink, all the changes you make in `node_modules/nativescript-dev-webpack` will be 'synced' with `/path/to/repo/nativescript-dev-webpack` and vice-versa.

-4. Make sure to force-update the project's configuration files if it's already using Webpack.
+3. Make sure to force-update the project's configuration files if it's already using Webpack.
     ``` bash
-    rm -rf node_modules platforms webpack.* app/vendor*
-    ./node_modules/.bin/update-ns-webpack # force update dependecies and add the new configurations npm i # install the new dependencies
+    ./node_modules/.bin/update-ns-webpack --deps --configs
     ```

 ## Reporting Bugs